Top Snow Tubing Spots Near New Jersey for Families

 Jack Frost/Big Boulder – Blakeslee

 Jack Frost/Big Boulder is, in fact, two resorts in one—and snow tubing is available at both.
 There are six lanes at Jack Frost, or “chutes,” as it calls them, and two tows to pull tubers back up the hill.
 Big Boulder has 20 chutes and two 600-foot conveyor carpets.
 Again, there is no age requirement, but tubers must be at least 42 inches tall.
-Visit the website for daily hours.
+Tubing at Jack Frost is available on the weekends only.
+Big Boulder (which opens Friday, December 17) offers snow tubing Friday afternoon through the weekend.
+Advanced ticket purchase is highly recommended.

 Snow Tubing Spots in New York